orbs-network/spot-integration-docs/content/advanced-orders-direct.md

 1. Fetch the default partner and active-chain permit template.
 2. Ensure the input is an ERC-20 token.
 If the user selected native currency, wrap it and replace it with the wrapped-native token before building the order.
 Then check allowance and approve RePermit for `order.permitted.amount` when allowance is insufficient.
 This API-only reference uses an exact allowance; use a maximum allowance only as an explicit host security decision.
-3. Call `useSignOrder()` without passing permit data.
-It reads the current derived values, fetches the default template, builds `signTypedDataArgs`, and signs the resulting order.
+3. Call `signOrder()` with the account, chain, validated `orderInput`, wallet client, and wrapped-token address.
+It fetches the trusted template, builds `signTypedDataArgs`, and signs the resulting order.
 4. Submit the returned `order` unchanged as `{ signature, order, status: "pending" }` to `POST /orders/new`.
 5. Require HTTP and API success, then keep the returned `signedOrder` for progress, history, fills, and cancellation.